princekwusu/Crypto_Data_Pipeline/README.md

 # Binance Data Pipeline(Kline Data)

-This project is a data pipeline for fetching trade data from Binance API, persisting it in an S3 bucket, and loading it into Redshift and RDS databases.
+Welcome to our Trade Data Pipeline, a powerful solution for fetching, storing, and analyzing trade data from the Binance API.
+At the heart of this pipeline lies the intricate tapestry of trade data, each thread representing a unique trade executed on the exchange

 ### Description of Kline Data
 Kline data, also known as candlestick data, provides a summarized view of trading activity for a specific trading pair within a given time frame.
 Each data point, represented by a candlestick, includes information about the opening price, closing price, highest price, lowest price, and trading volume during that period.